bekk/bekk-christmas/post/functional/fable-remoting.md

 This sets up the MVU model and asks the backend for all the todos.
 Once this async function is resolved the `GotTodos` command is executed.
-In `GotTodos` is also where the todos gets stored in our model.
+`GotTodos` is what stores the todos we get from the server in our model.

 Performing requests with Fable remoting is that easy!
 No strings, no serialization, no deserialization, none of that boring stuff!